AdrianAltura/Quizzits-Trivia-Quiz-App/README.md

 A simple 10 questions true or false trivia quiz app.

-Using the OpenTriviaDB API to get the questionnaires and Tkinter to set up the GUI.
+Using the OpenTriviaDB API to get the questionnaires, the question are now then formatted using the html unescape to remove html symbols and Tkinter to set up the GUI.

 Check mark for True and X mark for false.